2025 Stretch Robot Pitch Competition

 Components

-• Methods/Approach: Design process, considerations, and how youwill develop & test your concept (if selected as winner)
+- Methods/Approach: Design process, considerations, and how you will develop & test your concept (during Spring 2026 if selected as winner)

-• Timeline: Proposed timeline for implementation of development process during Spring 2025
+- Timeline: Proposed timeline for developing a working prototype during Spring 2026

 Judging Criteria

-• Judges will include representatives from TechSAge and Hello Robot.
+- Judges will include representatives from TechSAge, Hello Robot, AI-CARING, and IPaT.

-• Human-Centered Design: To what extent was user feedback from target users or clinicians incorporated in the planning/design process?
+- Human-Centered Design: To what extent was feedback from target users or clinicians incorporated in the planning/design process?

 Resources